aalm/GD32_I2C_CAN_FIRMWARE/readme.md

 ## Development environment and tools

-This project is compiled with Keil 5.37, ARMCLANG >= 6.18.
+This project is compiled with GCC 8.3.1 arm-none-eabi.

-Simulation tools can use ST-Link or JLink.
+Simulation tools can use JLink or something SWD-compatible.

 ## Main differences from Longan implementation